tonyho/app-framework-binder/doc/afb-plugin-writing.md

 	#include <json-c/json.h>
 	#include <afb/afb-plugin.h>

-The header *afb/afb-plugin.h* includes all the features that a plugin needs except two foreign header that must be included by the plugin if it needs it:
+Header *afb/afb-plugin.h* is the only hard dependency, it includes all features that a plugin MUST HAVE.
+Outside of includes used to support application logic, common external headers used within plugins are:

-- *json-c/json.h*: this header must be include to handle json objects;
+- *json-c/json.h*: should be include to handle json objects;
-- *systemd/sd-event.h*: this must be include to access the main loop;
+- *systemd/sd-event.h*: should be include to access event main loop;
-- *systemd/sd-bus.h*: this may be include to use dbus connections.
+- *systemd/sd-bus.h*: should be include for dbus connections.

-The *tictactoe* plugin does not use systemd features so it is not included.
+The *tictactoe* plugin does not leverage systemd features, also only json.h is used on top of mandatory afb/afb-plugin.h.

-When including *afb/afb-plugin.h*, the macro **_GNU_SOURCE** must be defined.
+When including *afb/afb-plugin.h*, the macro **_GNU_SOURCE** MUST be defined.

 Choosing names
 --------------

-The designer of a plugin must defines names for its plugin (or its API) and for the verbs of its API.
-He also must defines names for arguments given by name.
+Designers of plugins should define a unique name for every API plugin as well as for methods VERBs.
+They should also define names for request arguments passed as name/value pair in URI.

-While forging names, the designer should take into account the rules for making valid names and some rules that make the names easy to use across plaforms.
+While forging names, designers should respect few rules to ensure that created names are valid and easy to use across platforms.

-The names and strings used ALL are UTF-8 encoded.
+All names and strings are UTF-8 encoded.

 ### Names for API (plugin)

-The names of the API are checked.
+Plugin API name are checked.
 All characters are authorised except:

 - the control characters (\u0000 .. \u001f)